Liu Yunshan: Politburo career

 In 2002, at the 16th Party Congress, Liu became the head of the Central Propaganda Department.
 Although he also gained a seat on the Politburo at the same time, the overall direction of ideology and propaganda work was 'supervised' by Standing Committee member Li Changchun; thus Liu was, for all intents and purposes, not the top propaganda official in China at the time.
 Liu also became a Secretary of the Secretariat.
 He was also a member of the 17th Politburo of the Chinese Communist Party.

-During the global financial crisis, Liu touted the Chinese success in responding to the crisis in contrast to Western political gridlock and stated, "Chinese-style socialism has exhibited nonpareil superiority and the China model has demonstrated strong vigor and energy."
+During the 2008 financial crisis, Liu touted the Chinese success in responding to the crisis in contrast to Western political gridlock and stated, "Chinese-style socialism has exhibited nonpareil superiority and the China model has demonstrated strong vigor and energy."

 After the 18th Party Congress in November 2012, Liu was elected to both the 18th Politburo and its Standing Committee.
 Liu accumulated a number of high-level positions in addition to his role of overseeing propaganda, including the First Secretary of the Secretariat, which was formerly held by Xi Jinping, who became General Secretary of the Chinese Communist Party, i.e., party leader.
 Liu, considered a censorship hard-liner, was seen as a staunchly conservative member of the Standing Committee who religiously upheld party orthodoxy.
 Previously, the top position of the Secretariat and the leading post for propaganda were held by separate people.

 Several theories had been proposed for Liu's elevation to the Standing Committee.
 His two-term tenure was often cited as a primary factor.
 China analyst Cheng Li said that Liu was elevated due to the patronage of former leader Jiang Zemin.
 Others suggest that Liu was a balancing force in that he had both Communist Youth League experience and loyally upheld party orthodoxy as a conservative.
 That Liu Yunshan effectively succeeded in the portfolios held by two individuals prior to the Congress was arguably an indication of the breadth of his power.
 However, unlike his predecessors Xi Jinping and Zeng Qinghong, Liu did not take on the office of Vice President as was customary for the two previous first-ranked Secretaries of the Secretariat, which went to Li Yuanchao.
 In 2013, Liu was named one of three deputy leaders of the Central Leading Group for Comprehensively Deepening Reforms.